Wim Kok: First term (1994–1998)

-In the 1994 general election, the Labour Party lost twelve seats but the CDA with new leader Elco Brinkman lost twenty seats.
-The Labour Party became the largest party in the House of Representatives, after an arduous cabinet formation with the conservative liberal People's Party for Freedom and Democracy (VVD) and the social liberal Democrats 66 (D66) a deal was struck that resulted in the Cabinet Kok I, with Kok as prime minister.
-It was considered groundbreaking in Dutch politics this was the first Cabinet of the Netherlands since 1908 without a Christian democratic party.
+In the 1994 general election, the Labour Party lost twelve seats, but the CDA with new leader Elco Brinkman lost twenty seats, making the Labour Party the largest party in the House of Representatives.
+After an arduous cabinet formation with the conservative liberal People's Party for Freedom and Democracy (VVD) and the social liberal Democrats 66 (D66), a deal was struck that resulted in the first Kok cabinet, with Kok as prime minister.
+It was considered groundbreaking in Dutch politics as this was the first Cabinet of the Netherlands since 1918 without a Christian democratic party.

-The main aim of the Cabinet Kok I was to create employment.
+The main aim of the first Kok cabinet was to create employment.
 The Dutch economy had been in a deep recession for years.
 The market was allowed more influence in the economy.
 This led to a policy of tax reduction, economizing, and trying to keep people out of social care by supporting employment; large infrastructure projects were set in motion.
 Another aim was to put an end to the enormous debt of the Dutch government.
 The Treaty of Amsterdam was signed during this cabinet.
-The Srebrenica massacre occurred under the responsibility of this government, which eventually led to the fall of the second Kok cabinet.